 The CSES management group within NIS therefore set up a meticulous monitoring scheme to be implemented from the very beginning.
 The monitoring team did include at least five NIS staff.
 Commonly the DG of NIS has spent one week monthly while other top ranked NIS officers have been out for two weeks on average.
 At times other officials from NIS or the Ministry have participated.

 Inspections entailed both announced and unannounced visits.
 Every team was visited at least twice during their fieldwork periods.
 The purposes of these visits were several.
 One important purpose was to get a disciplinary effect on supervisors and enumerators from their knowledge that such inspections must be expected throughout the fieldwork month, including also at the very end of the diary month.
 Also important was to give feedback and encouragement to fieldworkers and to complement training by advice and suggestions and to sort out any problem that had arisen in the course of fieldwork in the village.
 Another area of concern was to ensure that the household listing and sampling was done in accordance with the procedures that were devised.
-In Annex 6 an example (January 2004) of the Field Supervision Plans is included, the other months look very much the same

 Data Collection Notes